chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 In this chapter, I have shown my favorite openings to play.
 Don't think that you know everything about how these will turn out for you in your games because the possibilities are infinite.
 You may find your own style and even invent a new opening no one has seen before!

-But the openings I have recommended are those that I have had to most success with and I have an advantage with them from practice.
+But the openings I have recommended are those that I have had the most success with and I have an advantage with them from practice.
 That's why I am qualified to teach them.
 I also have videos on my YouTube channel where I have gone more in depth with them.

 # Chapter 3: Chess variants